 But it will be worth it.

-Here are 5 high-level steps to start off an omnichannel strategy that works for your brand:
+Here are five high level steps that will help you get started with an omnichannel strategy that works for your brand:

 Get to know your customer: Don't make assumptions.
 Research your target audience's interests, behavior, and needs.
 Ask them questions, invite customer feedback, and leverage social media and social listening tools.